max-mapper/get-dat/markdown/04-working-with-files.md

 objects, stored as rows inside dat.
 But what if you have a large non-tabular file that you want store in dat?

-To accomondate this, dat is capable of adding file attachments to datasets.
+To accomondate this, dat is capable of adding files to a dataset called 'files.'
 These attachments are sometimes called blobs, which is short for "binary large object".
 A blob can be any form of binary data, but for now just think of a blob as a file, like one you might put in Dropbox or attach to an